SWIFT/BIC codes

 These codes are a global standard and are used by almost every bank around the world.

-How to read a SWIFT code
+How to read a SWIFT code?

 The 8 to 11-character SWIFT code is made up of the following:

-4-letter institution code
+4-letter institution code (such as “DEUT” for Deutsche Bank)

-2-letter country code
+2-letter country code (such as “DE” for Germany)

-2-letter location code
+2-letter location code (such as “FF” for Frankfurt)

-3 optional letters that identify a specific branch code
+3 optional letters that identify a specific branch code (such as “XXX”)

 Why do you need a SWIFT code?